 Matthew Bieniek : Represented Artist

 Bieniek represented Australia at the International Society for Contemporary Music (ISCM) World Music Days festival in 2003, held in Slovenia, where his clarinet solo Fleshold: at the crossing over was awarded the international ISCM-CASH Young Composer Award and a commission to write a work for the International Gaudeamus Music Week 2005.
-Matthew has also been selected as part of Australia's submission to the 2007 ISCM World New Music Days, to be held in Hong Kong.
+Matthew's work was also selected as part of Australia's submission to the 2007 ISCM World New Music Days in Hong Kong.

 Bieniek's music crosses stylistic boundaries and explores the borders between contrasting elements such as sound and silence, noise and music, speech and pure instrumental tone.
 It is at these grey areas that new sounds and music may be discovered and exploited.
 His compositions cover a wide range of instrumentation and have been performed and commissioned by musicians including the Asko Ensemble, Carl Rosman, Kathleen Gallagher, Brett Dean, Joze Kotar, Mark McGregor, Stanley Dodds, Ensemble Offspring, the Libra Ensemble, the Aark ensemble and the Australasian Computer Music Association.